hendriknielaender/double-trouble/data/blog/howto-htmx-astrodb-astrossr.md

 alternative could be to simply fetch more html, which seems to be part of the htmx paradigm.

-Generally the chance of writing explicit javascript seems slightly higher with htmx, but atleast you know what you're doing, and its very honest work.
-Though more javascript is written, the perceived complexity is lower and the overall enjoyment is greater.
+Generally the chance of writing explicit javascript seems slightly higher with htmx, but atleast you know what you're doing, and it's very honest work.
+Though in this case more explicit javascript was written, the perceived complexity was lower and the overall enjoyment greater.

 ## Rounding up